biswajitcsecu/ngraph/doc/sphinx/source/frameworks/getting_started.rst

-If you are considering incorporating components from the nGraph Compiler stack in your framework or neural network design, another useful doc is the section on :doc:`generic-configs`.
+If you are considering incorporating components from the nGraph Compiler stack in your framework or neural network design, another useful doc is the section on :doc:`generic_configs`.
 Contents here are also useful if you are working on something built-from-scratch, or on an existing framework that is less widely-supported than the popular frameworks like TensorFlow and PyTorch.